TRaSH-Guides/Guides/docs/Radarr/Tips/Sync-2-radarr-sonarr.md

 ### Sonarr Download client setup (using profiles)

-You do not need a separate download client for your two Sonarr/Radarr instances, this can all be done with one download client (_Two if you prefer Usenet and Torrents_).
+You do not need a separate download client for your two Sonarr/Radarr instances, and this can all be done with one download client (_two if you prefer Usenet and Torrents_).

 `Settings` => `Download Clients`